cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Java has four different **visibility** options that can be used to facilitate **access control**, i.e., to control access to the things that we declare [0]_.

-..
-[0] In Java, a **declaration** introduces an entity (e.g., a variable, method, class, etc.) into a program and includes an identifier (name) that can be used to represent that entity.

 When you declare that something has a particular visibility in your code, you communicate to the compiler the set of locations that are allowed to access that thing.
 The term "access" simply means to "use from elsewhere in the code."